Speed Reading Tips: 5 Ways to Minimize Subvocalization

 Many of the words we see are simply there for grammatical purposes (the, a, an).
 They don’t provide you with the same kind of meaning as words like “university”.
 We have to minimize subvocalization in order to boost our reading speed.
 Why do we have to do this?
 Because subvocalization limits how fast we can really read.

-Think about it this way: if you are saying every word in your head, doesn’t that mean that you can only read as fast as you can talk?
+Think about it this way: if you are saying each word in your head, doesn’t that mean that you can only read as fast as you can talk?
 If you’re saying every single word in your head, your limit is going to be your talking speed.

 Reading Speed = Talking Speed for Most People